-It's hardly surprising, then, that the five-star-rated 2017 Ford Fiesta is a far safer car than the 2005 Fiat Punto, despite them receiving the same rating when new.
+It's hardly surprising, then, that the five-star-rated 2017 Ford Fiesta was a far safer car than the 2005 Fiat Punto, despite each receiving the same rating when new.
 An awful lot of progress has been made between the launch of the two cars.

 How are cars tested?

 There are several tests, each designed to reflect real-world accidents as much as possible.
 The range of tests has recently been expanded to accommodate some of the more sophisticated safety technology now being offered on cars, such as automatic braking and speed assistance.

 One of the ways that Euro NCAP measures the safety of cars is with crash-test dummies.
 These highly advanced human-sized dummies are full of sensors that record what might happen to a real person if they experienced the same impact.
 The tests look at adult and child occupants separately, with smaller crash test dummies used to simulate infants in child seats.